How we help Sri Lanka

 Building Tsunami Houses For 3 Families

 Having travelled to Sri Lanka in August 2006, Sue was devastated to see so many Tsunami victims still being housed in tents, a year and a half after the Boxing Day Tsunami.
 On returning to the UK, she decided to write to all her friends and relatives explaining the situation.
 To her amazement she raised £4,000 to build some new houses.
-With the help of Roshan and a local builder, The Unique Travel Co was able to build 3 houses for Tsunami victims.
+With the help of Peter and a local builder, The Unique Travel Co was able to build 3 houses for Tsunami victims.

 Click to read a letter of thanks for our work with the Tsunami victims.

-Once a year Roshan's family hold a feast day.
+Once a year Peter's family hold a feast day.
 Over the year, the family have saved money with which they buy staple goods and then distribute them to poor people in the neighbourhood.
 This has been a family tradition for many years now and last year, they were able to help over 120 people with rice, lentils, canned fish etc.

 We commission a number of village women (who are unable to work as they have very young children to look after) to decorate recipe cards for us which we then offer for sale to our customers.
 The pay they receive can mean all the difference to their families.
 Any small profit that we make is then used to help the very poor children in the neighbourhood with shoes, books, and other things for school.